MushroomRL/mushroom-rl/README.rst

 Notice that you still need to install some of these dependencies for different operating systems, e.g. swig for macOS

-Below is the code that you need to run to install the Plots dependencies:
+Below is the code that you need to run to install the live monitors dependencies:

 .. code:: shell

-    pip install mushroom-rl[plots]
+    pip install mushroom-rl[monitors]

 The `dm_control <https://github.com/deepmind/dm_control>`_ interface does not need a separate installation:
 ``dm_control`` is installed together with ``MuJoCo`` by the ``mujoco`` extra.